melker12345/Spell-Checker/README.md

 # Browser Extension for Spell Checking

-This browser extension integrates Typo.js for spell checking within text inputs on web pages using a keyboard shortcut. `Ctrl`+`<Space>` by default.
+This browser extension integrates Typo.js for spell checking within text inputs on web pages using a keyboard shortcut, `Ctrl`+`Space` by default.
 The shortcut will open a menu with the suggested words if the word is misspelled.

 ## Features